WasmEdge/docs/docs/embed/c/library.md

 }
 ```

-This example will execute a WASM which call into a host function to add 2 numbers.
+This example will execute a WASM, which calls into a host function to add 2 numbers.

 ## Link with WasmEdge Shared Library